junxit/us-congress-bills-115/bill.md

 - **(a)** *Authorized use of fund* Section 4(k)(2)(A) of the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
 136a–1(k)(2)(A)) is amended—
   - **(1)** in the first sentence, by striking “the fund” and inserting “the Reregistration and Expedited Processing Fund”;
   - **(2)** by striking “paragraph (3),” in the first sentence and all that follows through the second sentence and inserting the following: “paragraph (3), to offset the costs of registration review under section 3(g), including the costs associated with any review under the Endangered Species Act of 1973 (16 U.S.C.
-1531 et seq.) required as part of the registration review, to offset the costs associated with tracking and implementing registration review decisions, including registration review decisions designed to reduce risk, for the purposes specified in paragraphs (4) and (5), and to enhance the information systems capabilities to improve the tracking of pesticide registration decisions.”;
+1531 et. seq.) required as part of the registration review, to offset the costs associated with tracking and implementing registration review decisions, including registration review decisions designed to reduce risk, for the purposes specified in paragraphs (4) and (5), and to enhance the information systems capabilities to improve the tracking of pesticide registration decisions.”;
   - **(3)** in clause (i), by striking “are allocated solely” and all that follows through “3(g);” and inserting the following: “are allocated solely for the purposes specified in the first sentence of this subparagraph;”; and
   - **(4)** in clause (ii), by striking “necessary to achieve” and all that follows through “3(g);” and inserting the following: “necessary to achieve the purposes specified in the first sentence of this subparagraph;”.
 - **(b)** *Set-Aside for review of inert ingredients and expedited processing of similar applications* Section 4(k)(3)(A) of the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
 136a–1(k)(3)(A)) is amended, in the matter preceding clause (i), by striking “The Administrator shall use” and all that follows through “personnel and resources—” and inserting the following: “For each of fiscal years 2017 through 2023, the Administrator shall use between 1/9 and 1/8 of the maintenance fees collected in such fiscal year to obtain sufficient personnel and resources—”.